zakigit1/zakigit1/README.md

 - **ZAKA-eCommerce** - A robust multi-vendor e-commerce platform built with Laravel.
 [Link to repo](https://github.com/zakigit1/ZAKA-eCommerce)
 - **StockVisualizer** - An app to visualize historical stock market data.
 [Link to Repo]

-🌱 **Always Learning**: I'm continuously expanding my knowledge and exploring new technologies in the web development space.
+🌱 **Always Learning**: I'm continuously expanding my knowledge and exploring new technologies in the backend development space.

 💡 **Beyond Laravel**: While my primary focus is Laravel, I've also dabbled in JavaScript, PostgreSQL, and backend development.